 Students study Supplemental Inflatable Restraint (SIR) Systems, Windshield Wiper Systems, Cruise Control, Body Controllers and Theft Deterrent Systems.
 This course builds on the electronic/electrical theory studied previously by applying that theory in evaluating and diagnosing these integrated systems.
-(Prerequisites: AUTO121L, AUTO128L, AUTO134L, AUTO136L)
+(Prerequisites: AUTO136L with a grade of C and a CGPA of 2.0 or higher)